 It is important to understand that you will never be 100% done scaling your business.
 You will be constantly remodelling, tweaking, expanding and building on your work to ensure the longevity of your business.

-Step 1: Building a Ecommerce Business Foundation
+Step 1: Building an Ecommerce Business Foundation

 The first step to successfully scaling your ecommerce business is ensuring you have a strong foundation.
 Like a house, a poor foundation will just end in disaster with any growth sinking into the ground.
 It is never too late to reassess your business’ foundation to make sure you have the right infrastructure in place, even if you have already opened your business and are generating profit.